Mid-Autumn Festival 🎉 The Ultimate Guide

 On the lunar calendar, the holiday falls on the 15th day of the 8th month, right in the middle of the fall season, hence the name Mid-Autumn.

-The Mid-Autumn Festival is said to have originated from the Tang Dynasty over a thousand years ago and was popularized in the Song Dynasty.
+The Mid-Autumn Festival is said to have originated from the Tang Dynasty over a thousand years ago and was popularised in the Song Dynasty.

 Despite the varying customs, the three main fundamental concepts of the festival are the same: giving thanks for the harvest, celebrate the reunion of family, and praying for things such as longevity and good fortune.